Ally Sloper (horse)

 Ally Sloper was a Thoroughbred racehorse noted for winning the 1915 Grand National.

 A five-year-old owned by Lady Margaret Nelson and trained by Aubrey Hastings, it was ridden by Mr Jack Anthony.
 Carrying 10 st 5 lb, Ally Sloper won the race by two lengths at a price of 100/8 and in a time of 9 min 47.8 s.
 It was Aubrey Hastings' second national winner having won the race in 1906 with Ascetics Silver.
 It was also the first Grand National winner to be owned by a woman.

+Pedigree

+Ally Sloper is inbred 5S x 4D to the mare Margery Daw, meaning that she appears fifth generation (via Crinon) on the sire side of his pedigree, and fourth generation on the dam side of his pedigree.